 In general, the best time to visit the Louvre to avoid the biggest crowds is during the low season.
 The low season in Paris is from 1st November to 31 March, except for Christmas in Paris and the days around New Year’s Eve in Paris.

 In general, the Louvre is more crowded on the weekend and holidays.
 Since the Louvre is closed on Tuesdays, Wednesdays see a higher number of visitors.
+Friday night sessions in the Louvre are also busy, as it is usually the beginning of many getaways to Paris.

 Once you are inside the Louvre, the crowds usually concentrate around the most famous artworks like the Mona Lisa, the Venus of Milos, or the Regent Diamond, while other areas in the Louvre are quiet most of the time.